ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 *The ARBO UNLOAD Job - See $ARBUNLD in yourqual.VIRTnnn.DOCUMENT.SAMPLIB.SOURCES*

+The UNLOAD command outputs an 80 column text file containing all the definitions in the VIRARBO file, that make up the configurable Virtel elements.

-The LOAD command will accept an input text file with 80 columns containing all the definitions to upload in the VIRARBO file.
+The LOAD command, on the other hand, will accept an 80 column input text file, containing all the definitions to be uploaded into the VIRARBO file:

 ::